NOAA-PMEL/PMEL-training/0-Workshop/workshop_guide.md

 ## 4. Issue tracking
 The GitHub issue tracker is a fantastic way to track
-1. Go to the Issues tab
+1. Go to the Issues tab<br>
    ![alt text](images/github_issue_tab.png "Find the issue tab")

-2. Create a new issue
+2. Create a new issue<br>
    ![alt text](images/github_issue_new.png "Create a new issue")

 3. Complete the issue form.
-Be descriptive!
+Be descriptive!<br>
     ![alt text](images/github_issue_form.png "Complete issue form")

 4. When you're done with the form, press "Submit new issue".
-Your issue is now submitted.
+Your issue is now submitted.<br>
     ![alt text](images/github_issue_created.png "Issue is now created")

 5. Assign someone to the issue using the "Assignees" edit tab
    ![alt text](images/github_issue_assign.png "Assign the issue")

-6. Apply a label to the issue using the "Label" edit tab
+6. Apply a label to the issue using the "Label" edit tab<br>
     ![alt text](images/github_issue_label.png "Add a label")

 7. Add the issue to a project using the "Project" edit tab<br>